Shipu/themevel/README.md

 $themeName = $themeInfo->get('changelog.versions');
 // or
 $themeName = $themeInfo['changelog.versions'];
-// or you can also call like as multi dimention
+// or you can also call like as multi dimension
 $themeName = $themeInfo['changelog']['versions'];
 ```

 ### assets

 For binding theme asset you can use `assets` method